sous-chefs/zabbix-agent/README.md

 [![Build Status](https://secure.travis-ci.org/TD-4242/zabbix-agent.png)](http://travis-ci.org/TD-4242/zabbix-agent)

 # zabbix-agent
 This cookbook installs and configures the zabbix-agent.
-It is a refactoring of the zabbix cookbook that strips out the server install dependancies and focuses only on installing the agent.
+It is a refactoring of the zabbix cookbook from https://github.com/laradji/zabbix that strips out the server install dependancies and focuses only on installing the agent.

 # USAGE
 Update the metadata.rb and change your package type (apt, yum) from "recommends" to "depends."